 Insights from congenital amusia

 Congenital amusia is the scientific name for inherited tone deafness.
 It's from the creator of the screening tool for tone deafness that they use in their lab.
-There is also a web-based test for public use: AMUSIA.

 About the author